lvalencia/liaison/signaling/docs/get-started/README.md

 :::

-Again if we want to be able to react to the event when it succeeds, we need to set a callback for when the client successfully joins the channel prior ot our `joinChannel` call.
+Again if we want to be able to react to the event when it succeeds, we need to set a callback for when the client successfully joins the channel prior to our `joinChannel` call.

 ```javascript
 liaison.onJoinChannel((message) => {